Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Conclusions and discussion

 \section{Conclusions and discussion}

-We introduced neighborhood bounded-confidence models (NBCMs) of opinion dynamics.
-In addition to the usual dyadic influence of BCMs, our models incorporate transitive influence in determining whether or not agents compromise their opinions when they interact with other agents.
-In such transitive influence, agents seek the mean opinions of the neighbors of their neighbors (e.g., friends of friends) to be sufficiently similar to their own opinions, thereby incorporating a notion of ``you are who you know".
-We formulated neighborhood-informed generalizations of both the Hegselmann--Krause (HK) model and the Deffuant--Weisbuch (DW) model.
-We argued that the neighborhood HK (NHK) model includes qualitative behavior (such as changes in the order of opinions with time) that cannot occur in the standard HK model.
-We then illustrated the dynamics of the neighborhood DW (NDW) model using numerical computations.
+We studied adaptive bounded-confidence models (BCMs) of opinion dynamics that incorporate neighborhood effects into both opinion dynamics and network adaptation.
+In addition to the usual dyadic influence of BCMs, these neighborhood BCMs (NBCMs) incorporate transitive influence in determining whether or not agents compromise their opinions when they interact with other agents.
+In such transitive influence, agents seek the mean opinions of the neighbors of their neighbors (e.g., the friends of friends) to be sufficiently similar to their opinions.
+They thereby incorporate a notion of ``you are who you know" into opinion updates.
+We formulated neighborhood-informed generalizations of both the Hegselmann--Krause (HK) model and the Deffuant--Weisbuch (DW) {model, and we argued that the neighborhood HK (NHK) model includes qualitative behavior (such as changes in the order of opinions with time) that cannot occur in the standard HK model.}

-We then studied our NDW model on adaptive networks, with changes in network structure that depend on neighbors of neighbors, in which agents break connections from discordant agents and then form connections to other agents.
+We then developed adaptive NDW and NHK models with neighborhood-informed network adaptation, and we examined the qualitative behavior of the adaptive NDW model in various scenarios.
 Our neighborhood-informed homophilic rewiring strategy is based on transitive homophily and yields interesting network properties.
-In our adaptive NDW model, we obtained a smaller degree assortativity, a smaller spectral gap, and fewer connected components than in our baseline DW model.
+In our adaptive NDW model, we obtained a smaller degree assortativity, a smaller spectral gap, and fewer connected components than in our baseline {adaptive} DW model.
 In the adaptive NDW model, we also observed nonmonotonic behavior in the number of discordant edges as a function of time.